 With actual cash value policies, the burden is generally on the insurance company to determine the actual cash value.
 This is why they often use an independent service like CCC, it provides them documentation on the value and it’s from a third party.
 Of course, the vast majority of CCC’s income comes from insurance companies so while they may not necessarily be wrong, don’t expect them to favor your point of view.

-One additional note for enthusiasts, insurance companies – whether your own or an at fault company – are not required to consider modifications when determining ACV.
-With your own insurance company they are likely outright excluded.
+One additional note for enthusiasts, insurance companies – whether your own or an at fault company – they may not be required to consider modifications when determining ACV.
+With your own insurance company they are likely outright excluded unless you declared them and have them covered under an endorsement (policy add on).

 Stated Value